dcwebmaven/EntreeChoiceMatcher/README.md

 Here is a description of the specs for the project:

-Convert the receipt project from Lesson 3 to use a function called
+Convert the receipt project from the Dinner Entree Receipt project to use a function called

 select_beverage($dinner)